harvardartmuseums/api-docs/object.md

 **rank** is a number that is a measurement of how inactive the object is
 The number is computed every time the data in the API is refreshed.
 A number of factors go in to generating the number including membership in the “Collection Highlight” group, total number of page views (since 2009), and date of last page view.
 A lower number means the object is less active.
 We use the rank field to sort objects on our [Browse Our Collections](https://www.harvardartmuseums.org/collections) page.
 We do this to get the least active objects to rise to the top of search results so more of the collection is seen and used online.

+**seeAlso** is an array of links to alternate machine readable versions of the object
+An object many have zero or more of these links.
+The field structure of seeAlso is modelled on the seeAlso block in the [IIIF specification](https://iiif.io/api/presentation/2.1/#seealso)

+`id` - is the URI of the machine readable resource
+`type` - is the type of resource such as IIIF Manifest `format` - is the [media type/MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml) of the resource (typically application/json)
+`profile` - is the link to the service description for the resource

 **verificationlevel** describes the completeness and vetting status of information in a record
 0 - Unchecked.
 Object information has not been verified for completeness and has not been vetted